 Though payroll tax is already deducted from your salary, a tax return allows the government to calculate your taxes while taking into account your overall financial situation.
 As your employers don't know the amount you have in your savings account(s) or if you have invested in real estate, a tax return allows you to present all sources of income you might have in addition to your assets and the deductions you might be eligible for.

 Income tax is subdivided into three categories which each have its own rate.
 Each category is called a box.
 In Box 1, you fill in any income you receive from homeownership, business profits, grants, wages, tax refunds, and deductions.
 Different levels of income are divided into four tax brackets with a different tax rate applicable to them.
 The tax rate progressively increases according to the tax bracket.
 For more in-depth coverage of how the tax brackets are determined, check out our tax guide!

 Boxes 2 and 3 are more simple as a flat taxation rate applies to them.
 Box 2 concerns the financial interests you have a company and Box 3 concerns your capital (savings and investments).

 Why you Should File an Income Tax Return

 Students count as tax residents in the Netherlands as your primary place of residence is here, as well as your source of income.
 Now you might be thinking that as students, the probability that you have bought a property in the Netherlands or invested in a successful company here is pretty low.
 While that may be true, filing in a tax return can actually be to your advantage as things such as textbooks and other study costs are deductible from your taxes.
 How this works is any costs that contribute to the advancement of your career aka your degree are tax-deductible.
 By filing a tax return, you can actually refund not only your tuition but also textbooks and readers!

 Need some extra help?
-Blue Umbrella has a service designed to help internationals through the tax process.
+Taxperience has a service designed to help internationals through the tax process.
 Check out College Life Taxes to read more about it!